Friend-Ship: Marketing

 The Olympic Hall was the group's venue for their consecutive media and fan conferences.

 On July 4, 2023, MLD Entertainment, through the group's social media accounts, announced the group's debut studio album, titled Friend-Ship, and released a teaser image.
 In a press release, MLD Entertainment announced that the group is soon to start domestic promotions within South Korea.
 The promotion scheduler for the album was released on July 5, via the group's social media accounts.
 Batches of concept images for the album were released online on July 7, and on July 11.
 A teaser trailer for the album was released online on July 13, while a teaser trailer for the lead single, "Six7een", was released the next day.
 A "highlight medley" featuring snippets from tracks 1 to 13 was released online on July 20.
+On August 25, "Birthday" was released as the second single from the album.

 The album was released on July 24.
 The release of the album was accompanied by a media showcase, as well as a fan showcase held consecutively on the day of the album's release, at the Olympic Hall at the Seoul Olympic Park.